Amish Autumn Tour

 Phoenixville PA (Valley Forge)

-Say goodbye to Ebys Farm.
-Today will be filled with shopping.
-Our first stop will be in Ambler at “The Round Bobbin” fabric shop.
-A charming group of ladies to help you with your fabric purchases.
-On to Berks County and the Oley Valley.
+Say goodbye to Lancaster county.
+Today will be filled with shopping – on to Berks County and the Oley Valley.
 Oley was settled by Germans and French Huguenots in the late 1600 and 1700’s.
 Once home to Mordecai Lincoln, great grandfather of Abraham and also once home to Daniel Boone.
 Oley has a little jewel of a fabric shop named “Ladyfingers”.

 We will have a lunch break at a local cafe then depart for “Philadelphia Premium Outlets” with over 160 outlet stores.

 Your hotel is a short drive away in Phoenixville where your accommodations will be at the Hampton Inn & Suites.
 Your hotel is conveniently located in a business park close to the Greater Philadelphia Expo Center, where the Pennsylvania National Quilt Extravaganza takes place.
 Check in and enjoy the remainder of the day at your leisure.
 There are several places within walking distance for dinner.
 (B)